Power to Our People

 Trans Advocacy Day is an annual opportunity to make sure lawmakers in WA hear directly from the people whose lives are most affected by their policies.

-Each year, we organize to bring 2STGD people and our allies to the state capitol in Olympia, WA, and facilitate attendees meeting face-to-face with elected officials to tell personal stories and advocate for policies that are vital for our community’s well-being and safety.
+Each year, we organize to bring hundreds of Trans people and allies to the state capitol in Olympia, WA, and facilitate attendees meeting face-to-face with their elected officials to tell personal stories and advocate for policies that are vital for our community’s well-being and safety.

 Why Join Trans Advocacy Day?

-- Grow Your Advocacy Skills with training on how to effectively engage with lawmakers, share your story, and navigate the legislative process.
+Become a sharper advocate by getting training and real world experience on how to effectively engage with lawmakers, share your story, and navigate the legislative process.
 Whether you’re new to advocacy or an experienced organizer, there’s something for everyone to learn.

 What to Expect on Trans Advocacy Day